DynoW/DynoW/README.md

 ## Hey 👋, I'm Daniel C.

 I am a versatilist and easily adapt to different roles (Full Stack Web Developer 🌐, Electronics Engineer 🤖, CTF player 👾 or beginner level Designer 🎨) depending on what the project requires.
-I love exploring new tech stack 💻 and utilizing them to craft innovative solutions 🛠️.
+I love exploring new tech stacks 💻 and use them to craft innovative solutions 🛠️.
 <br/>
 <br/>